bdastur/notes/aws/readme.md

   level of authority by default.
 * If a zone file is used to configure the example.com domain, the $ORIGIN would be set to example.com
-* $TTL - Time to live value.
+* TTL - Time to live value.
 Defines the length of time the previously queried results are available to the caching name server before they expire.

 ### Record Types: